Mairiporã, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 January

-If you vacation in Mairiporã during January, you will probably find that it is pretty consistently hot, somewhat rainy and very hazy.
+If you visit Mairiporã during January, you may find that it is pretty consistently hot, somewhat rainy and very hazy.
 Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the high 60s F (low 20s C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: